Hennepin Probate / Mental Health Court

 • The court may grant conservatorship or guardianship as requested in the petition, and then issue an Order stating that fact.

-• The court may decide that the person needs less assistance than what was requested in the petition and issue an Order granting more limited powers to the conservator.
+• The court may decide that the person needs less assistance than what was requested in the petition and issue an Order granting more limited powers to the conservator or guardian.

 • The court may determine that the individual does not need a conservator or guardian and dismiss the petition.